PVermeer/dexie-addon-suite-monorepo/packages/dexie-populate-addon/README.md

 When no options are provided, the return is a deep populated record.
 Since this is not always wanted and to speed up the database lookup, options can be provided:

-- Providing `string[]` expects population keys as provided in the table schema.
+- Limit population by providing `string[]`. `string[]` Expects population keys as provided in the table schema.
 Only thoses properties will be populated .
 - Providing `{ shallow: true }` disables deep population.
 Only one layer of population is applied.

+##### References

+All references are internally cached for the duration of the population.
+This means that the same record will never be queried twice and instead a reference from the cache is set on the populated record.

+This allows for circular references to be resolved.

 ##### Examples: